 Five Generations of an American Family Business

-"My father and grandfather were my role models, I grew up around the business," Bob recalls.
+"My father and grandfather were my role models, I grew up around the business," Bob said.
 "As a young child, my grandfather Art would take me down to the plant in Winnetka, where he did the dyeing.
 He was a master dyer.
 I'd roam around, watching him dipping clothes into the dye kettles, which we have preserved at our little company shrine in the lobby of our Northbrook store.
 He would dip and pull out the garment, comparing it to a color sample from a customer.
 He'd dip it back in, pull it out again, over and over until he had a perfect match.
 He was never satisfied until he could proudly present it to his customer."

 "I'd also observe my father removing spots on the spotting board, the place where we keep all the specialized chemicals we use for that purpose.
 He was meticulous.
 In high school, I'd go down to the plant with him before school started, then go back there after school.
 My uncle would make me put on a necktie the minute I hit the door, and I'd drive around Lake Forest making deliveries to our customers.
 Then I'd come home with my father after he locked up.
 I had no desire to do anything else."

-"At 18, and just out of high school, I had four years to kill," Bob remembers.
+"At 18, and just out of high school, I had four years to kill," Bob recalled.
 "I wasn't particularly interested in going to college, I wasn't ready to go to work full time and I wasn't ready to get married and settle down, so I joined the Navy.
 Because of the Korean crisis, the Navy extended my 3-year commitment to 4 years, and I ended up marrying before my service was completed.
 When I returned home, the world looked very different, my responsibilities had changed.
 I knew that there would be a job in the family business waiting for me.
 My father offered me $70. a week, pretty good pay for a 22-year old in those days, and it was, as it had always been, the natural place for me to be."